Independent Mental Health Advocacy

 Advocacy at Little Woodhouse Hall:

 If you are an inpatient at Little Woodhouse Hall we can provide you with a mental health advocate.
 You might be on a Section of the Mental Health Act or you might be an informal patient.
 We have advocates who work with you to support you to raise your concerns and issues.
-We can support you at ward reviews, CPA meetings, 1-1 with staff etc.
+We can support you at ward reviews, CPA meetings, one-to-one with staff etc.

 Useful information and contacts: